 - Boland R, Skliar M, Curino A and Milanesi L: Vitamin D compounds in plants.
 Plant Sci 2003; 164: 357-369.

 - Mohagheghzadeh A, Faridi P, Shams-Ardakani M and Ghasemi Y: Medicinal smokes.
 J Ethnopharmacol 2006; 108:161-184.

-- Janakat S and Al-Merie H: Evaluation of hepatoprotective effect of Pistacia lentiscus, Phillyrea latifolia and Nicotiana glauca.
-J Ethnopharmacol 2002; 83:135-138.
+- Janakat S and Al-Merie H: Evaluation of the hepato-protective effect of Pistacia lentiscus, Phillyrea latifolia and glauca.
+J Ethnopharmacol 2002; 83: 135-138.

-- Gaillard Y and Pepin G: Poisoning by plant material: review of human cases and analytical determination of main toxins by high performance liquid chromatography-(tandem) mass spectrometry.
-J Chromatogr B Biomed Sci Appl.
-1999; 733(1-2): 181-229.
+- Gaillard Y and Pepin G: Poisoning by plant material: a review of human cases and analytical determination of main toxins by High-Performance Liquid Chromato-graphy-(tandem) Mass Spectrometry.
+J Chromatogr B Biomed Sci Appl 1999; 733(1-2): 181-229.

 - Botha CJ and Penrith ML: Poisonous plants of veterinary and human importance in southern Africa.
-J Ethnopharmacol 2008; 119: 549-558.
+Journal Ethnopharmacol 2008; 119: 549-558.

 - Sellem I, Kaaniche F, Chakchouk Mtibaa A and Mellouli L: Anti-oxidant, antimicrobial and anti-acetyl cholinesterase activities of organic extracts from aerial parts of three Tunisian plants and correlation with polyphenols and flavonoids contents.
 Bangladesh J Pharmacol 2016; 11: 531-544.